szabgab/markua-by-example/manuscript/intro.md

+{sample: true, id: introduction}
 # Introduction

 This book includes examples using [Markua](https://leanpub.com/markua).
 I am using this as a playground to see how to add elements to my books.
 This also makes it easier to to ask questions and submit bug-reports where something does not work out.
 The source of this book can be found [in GitHub](https://github.com/szabgab/markua-by-example).
 If you'd like to support my effort to make Markua more accessible, you can purchase this book, or any of my [other book](https://leanpub.com/u/szabgab), or you can [support me on Patreon](https://www.patreon.com/szabgab).

+## How to use this book?

+While looking at the book compare it with the source [in GitHub](https://github.com/szabgab/markua-by-example) to see what generates each secion.

 ## Table